 Tips and Tricks

 - Chop the dates yourself.
 Store-bought chopped dates tend to be hard and dry.
 It’s better to chop them yourself.
 If all you can find are pre-chopped dates, cook them with the raisins to soften them.

-- Make sure the ingredients are at room temperature – but especially the cream.
-You’ll add the cream to hot butter, and if it’s cold, it will start to solidify the butter before the sugar can dissolve.
+- Use room-temperature ingredients.
+This especially applies to the cream.
+You’ll add it to hot butter.
+If it’s cold, it’ll start to solidify the butter before the sugar can dissolve.

-- Keep a close eye on the cake as it broils.
-Depending on your broiler’s power, the topping may start to burn in as fast as 1 minute.
+- Carefully monitor the broiling stage.
+Depending on your broiler’s power, the topping may start to burn in as little as 1 minute.

 - Make it nuttier.
 Flavor the cake with almond extract instead of vanilla.
-You can also mix chopped nuts into the batter itself instead of just the topping.
+You can also mix chopped nuts into the batter instead of just the topping.

-- Cinnamon pairs beautifully with dates and raisins and will work in the batter and the topping.
+- Give it some spice.
+Cinnamon pairs beautifully with dates and raisins and will work in the batter and the topping.

-- Try a classic coffee cake crumb instead of the caramel glaze.
+- Adjust the topping.
+Try a classic coffee cake crumb instead of the caramel glaze.

 How to Store Date Cake

+- To store.
 Tightly wrap the remaining cake with plastic wrap and place it in an airtight container.
 Store at room temperature for 3 days or in the fridge for 5 days.

 More Cake Recipes You’ll Love